michel4j/django-itemlist/README.rst

     *Methods and attributes*
         list_columns
             A list of field names to display in columns.
 Supports double underscore lookups.
+Non-field model attributes and methods can be used by specifying the attribute or method name as a string.
+In this case the value of the attribute or the result of the method will be displayed in the column.
+However, sorting and filtering will not work for these columns by default.
+To enable sorting through an associated field, set the `sort_field` attribute on the method.
+The title of the column can be customized by adding a 'short_description' attribute to the method.

         list_filters
             A list of field names or `django.contrib.admin.SimpleListFilter` instances for generating filters on the list.